romgrod/dater/README.md

 ## Usage

+#Require gem

+require 'dater'

-Initialize a dater object with a format to convert to:
+#Initialize a dater object with a format to convert to:

 date=Dater::Resolver.new('%Y-%m-%d')

-To get the converted date:
+#To get the converted date:

 	date.for("in 2 days") # => yyyy-mm-dd (date for 2 days from the date of today)
 	date.for("in 10 months") # => yyyy-mm-dd (date for 10 months from the date of today)
 	date.for("in 1 year") # => yyyy-mm-dd (date for 1 year from the date of today)